vmware-tanzu/pinniped/doc/demo.md

    If you would prefer to customize the available options, please see [deploy/concierge/README.md](../deploy/concierge/README.md) for instructions on how to deploy using `ytt`.

-1. Create a `WebhookIdentityProvider` object to configure Pinniped to authenticate using local-user-authenticator.
+1. Create a `WebhookAuthenticator` object to configure Pinniped to authenticate using local-user-authenticator.

     ```bash
     cat <<EOF | kubectl create --namespace pinniped -f -
     apiVersion: authentication.concierge.pinniped.dev/v1alpha1
-    kind: WebhookIdentityProvider
+    kind: WebhookAuthenticator
     metadata:
       name: local-user-authenticator
     spec: